Updated: June 14, 2018

 To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
 You are not required by the law to replace your air conditioner.
 Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available to buy.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
 While this sounds like a nice alternative, the price of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
 You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely obtainable.

 The good news